DeyKausik/DIVA_APK_Mobile_Penetration_Testing/README.md

 # DIVA_APK_Mobile_Penetration_Testing
-DIVA APK Mobile Penetration Testing
+DIVA (Damn Insecure and Vulnerable App) is an intentionally insecure Android application developed by Payatu Technologies for learning and practicing Android Mobile Application Penetration Testing.